alex-sokolov2011/alex-sokolov2011/README.md

 📫 e-mail:[sokaa2011@gmail.com](mailto:sokaa2011@gmail.com)

-Well, if you liked any repositories, then I will be grateful if you mark them with ✩s.
+Well, if you liked any repositories, then I will be grateful if you mark them with ⭐️⭐️⭐️s.